Food and Drug Administration, HHS.

 Notice; establishment of a public docket; request for comments.

-The Food and Drug Administration (FDA or Agency) announces a forthcoming public advisory committee meeting of the Vaccines and Related Biological Products Advisory Committee.
-The general function of the committee is to provide advice and recommendations to the Agency on FDA's regulatory issues.
+The Food and Drug Administration (FDA or Agency) announces a forthcoming public advisory committee meeting of the Vaccines and Related Biological Products Advisory Committee (the committee).
+The general function of the committee is to provide advice and recommendations to FDA on regulatory issues.
 The meeting will be open to the public.
 FDA is establishing a docket for public comment on this document.
 Consistent with FDA's regulations, this notice is being published with less than 15 days prior to the date of the meeting based on a determination that convening a meeting of the Vaccines and Related Biological Products Advisory Committee as soon as possible is warranted.
-This Federal Register notice could not be published 15 days prior to the date of the meeting due to a recent submission of a request for Emergency Use Authorization (EUA) for an investigational vaccine to prevent Coronavirus Disease 2019 (COVID-19) and the need for prompt discussion of such submission, given the COVID-19 pandemic.
+This Federal Register notice could not be published 15 days prior to the date of the meeting due to a recent submission by Janssen Biotech Inc. of a request for emergency use authorization (EUA) for an investigational vaccine to prevent Coronavirus Disease 2019 (COVID-19) and the need for prompt discussion of such submission, given the COVID-19 pandemic.

 FDA is establishing a docket for public comment on this meeting.
-The docket number is FDA-2020-N-1898.
-The docket will close on December 9, 2020.
-Submit either electronic or written comments on this public meeting by December 9, 2020.
+The docket number is FDA-2021-N-0173.
+The docket will close on February 25, 2021.
+Submit either electronic or written comments on this public meeting by February 25, 2021.
 Please note that late, untimely filed comments will not be considered.
-Electronic comments must be submitted on or before December 9, 2020.
+Electronic comments must be submitted on or before February 25, 2021.
 The https://www.regulations.gov electronic filing system will accept comments until 11:59 p.m.
-Eastern Time at the end of December 9, 2020.
+Eastern Time at the end of February 25, 2021.
 Comments received by mail/hand delivery/courier (for written/paper submissions) will be considered timely if they are postmarked or the delivery service acceptance receipt is on or before that date.

 You may submit comments as follows: